GoldenJTV/Let-s-Rand-imgur/README.md

 # Let-s-Rand-imgur

+A random [imgur](https://imgur.com/) image URLs generator.

-For HKGolden Forum imgur life-playing post
+For HKGolden Forum/LIHKG random imgur life-playing post.

 ## License
 WTFPL – Do What the Fuck You Want to Public License